code-troopers/jsTrac/readme.md

 #How to use

 Check the provided example.
 At the moment, we can't provide a server for testing jsTrac feature, but the example will run a sample configuration and connect on your Trac.
-Here is the bare minimum for the complete workflow with images.
+Here is the bare minimum for the complete workflow with images, using jQuery.

 ~~